Cheaterman/panda3d-kivy/README.md

 ```

 You can then instantiate and run this app inside the `__init__` of your Panda
 `ShowBase`, after running `ShowBase.__init__(self)`.
-You will need to create a
+You may want to create a
-display region for your kivy app, sized according to your needs.
-You must then
+display region for your kivy app, sized according to your needs, otherwise
+`panda3d_kivy` will automatically create one for you that will occupy the
-pass it as well as your ShowBase as arguments to the Kivy app instantiation,
+entire window.
+You must then pass your ShowBase as argument to the Kivy app
+instantiation, as well as your display region if applicable, and finally call
-and finally call `app.run()` as you normally would:
+`app.run()` as you normally would:

 ```python
 from direct.showbase.ShowBase import ShowBase